 Section IV.D of the FOA provides more information on the Oral Presentation and Poster Session.
+Note: The Oral Presentation and Poster Session process is distinct from pre-selection clarifications (see Section IV.A.6 of the FOA).

 4. FULL APPLICATIONS